Are women the stronger sex?

 EOS, A GODDESS OF THE DAWN AND NEW BEGINNINGS - WHAT'S BEHIND THE BRAND?

-Greek Mythology states that the Goddess Eos had an insatiable appetite for adventure and would circle the world every morning bringing forward each new day with her gift of light.
+Greek Mythology states that the Goddess Eos had an insatiable appetite for adventure and would circle the world every morning bringing the dawn of each new day with her gift of light.

 The ‘Pretty’ aspect of our name, not only lends itself to the radiance of a Goddess but particularly to the delicate blossoms of the hardy, crocus flower whose golden stigmas, were offered to Eos as a sign of worship.